-West Berkshire Local Plan Review (LPR) 2022-2039 Schedule of Main Modifications (MM)
+West Berkshire Local Plan Review (LPR) 2022-2039 Schedule of Proposed Main Modifications (MM) - November 2024

-This schedule contains all of the Main Modifications to the submitted West Berkshire Local Plan Review 2022 - 2039 (LPR) which are necessary in order to make the Plan sound.
+This schedule contains all of the Proposed Main Modifications to the submitted West Berkshire Local Plan Review 2022 - 2039 (LPR) which have been proposed in order to make the Plan sound.
+This version supersedes all earlier versions of Proposed Main Modifications schedules published on the examination website.

-The Main Modifications below are expressed in the form of strikethrough for deletions and underlining for additions of text.
+The Main Modifications below are expressed in the conventional form of strikethrough for deletions and underlining for additions of text.